coderbyheart/adacon/content/matrix.md

 ## Requesting additional channels

-You may at any time request additional public or private channels, just reach out to one of Ada Con Matrix homeserver admins:
+You may at any time request additional public or private channels, just reach out to one of AdaCon Matrix homeserver admins:

 - [`@coderbyheart:matrix.im`](https://matrix.to/#/@coderbyheart:matrix.im)
   (Markus Tacker)